DungDung04/F1-Design-/test/README.md

-# Sample testbench for a Tiny Tapeout project
+# Testbench for Tiny Tapeout 7-Segment Decoder Project

-This is a sample testbench for a Tiny Tapeout project.
-It uses [cocotb](https://docs.cocotb.org/en/stable/) to drive the DUT and check the outputs.
-See below to get started or for more information, check the [website](https://tinytapeout.com/hdl/testing/).
+This testbench is configured to verify the behavior of the **BCD to 7-Segment LED Decoder** project using [cocotb](https://docs.cocotb.org/en/stable/).
+It drives the input pins with binary values (0-15) and validates the corresponding segment outputs.

 ## Setting up

+Before running the simulation, ensure you have completed the setup steps required by the Tiny Tapeout template:

-1. Edit [Makefile](Makefile) and modify `PROJECT_SOURCES` to point to your Verilog files.
+1. **Verify Makefile**: Confirm that `PROJECT_SOURCES = project.v` in your [Makefile](Makefile) points correctly to your Verilog source inside the `src/` directory.
-2. Edit [tb.v](tb.v) and replace `tt_um_example` with your module name.
+2. **Update tb.v**: Open [tb.v](tb.v) and ensure that you have replaced the default template module instantiation with your custom top module name:
+   `tt_um_nguyenvandongsn97_7seg_decoder`

 ## How to run

-To run the RTL simulation:
+To run the RTL simulation (pure functional logic verification):

 ```sh
 make -B
 ```

-To run gatelevel simulation, first harden your project and copy `../runs/wokwi/results/final/verilog/gl/{your_module_name}.v` to `gate_level_netlist.v`.
+To run the Gate-Level simulation (verifying the timing and behavior after the digital hardening process), first trigger your GDS flow, download/locate the synthesized netlist file, and save it as `gate_level_netlist.v` inside this test directory.

 Then run: